-Lectures in Berlin, Indiana University, and Washington and Lee University.
+I will be in Ireland in January.
 Please use the contact form to schedule a lecture, or if you'd like details.
-(Updated September 17, 2015.)
+(Updated November 22, 2015.)

 I am still lecturing and teaching, but I am no longer writing books of art history: here's why.
 Latest texts on this site: the book Why Are Our Pictures Puzzles?; the book How to Use Your Eyes; and an essay on the complicity between torture and formal analysis.
 (There is also a website with reviews of contemporary piano music.)